AnothLeejq/Board-Games-Helper/README.md

 + **Request logs**: You can click this button to request a log of last game including all the players' info, everyone's actions per day and night.
 + **Logs download**: Every game log can be downloaded as local document after requesting.
 + **Restart**: You can restart a new game and go back to configuration page.

+### Avalon

+Avalon (full name: Resistance Avalon) is a board game with the background of Arthur's legend.
+For basic introduction of the rule please refer: https://www.ultraboardgames.com/avalon/game-rules.php?utm_content=cmp-true

+There are four extra characters can be added to the game: Percival, Mordred, Oberon and Morgana.

+**1. Before starting**